pektezol/LeastPortalsHub/README.md

 ## Special Thanks

-* [@UncraftedName](https://github.com/UncraftedName) - For providing the parser that retrieves total portal count and elapsed time from the CM counter.
+* [@UncraftedName](https://github.com/UncraftedName) - For providing the parser that retrieves total portal count and elapsed time from the CM counter found [here](https://github.com/UncraftedName/UntitledParser).
+* [@NeKz](https://github.com/NeKzor) - For being the inspiration of this project and developer of the current/former least portals site found [here](https://lp.nekz.me/).

 ## Documentation

-Full documentation can be found at https://lp.ardapektezol.com/api/v1/
+Full API documentation can be found at https://lp.ardapektezol.com/api/v1/

 ## License